surjithctly/astroship/README.md

 pnpm build
 ```

-We recommend using [pnpm](https://pnpm.io/) so save disk space on your computer.
+We recommend using [pnpm](https://pnpm.io/) to save disk space on your computer.

 ### Other Commands